runekaagaard/snowscript/README.rst

 Parameters
 ----------

-Positional parameters with a default non-null value will switch to that value when null is passed as an argument.
+Optional parameters must come after required parameters.
+They can be passed "null" to select the default value.
+This is helpful if you want to set a later parameter to a non-default value.

 Named parameters is supported using an array "[]" at the end of the function declaration.
-Named parameters with only a key are required.
+Named parameters with only a key are required, i.e. an exception will be thrown if absent.

+Optional and named parameters can not be used in the same function definition.

 snowscript::